Online Strategist at Zooma since 2012. 15+ years of experience as a manager, business developer and specialist within online and e-commerce.

 Subscribe

 The answer to the question "what is marketing automation?" isn't easy to capture in one or two sentences, but we've collected a few examples of how leading sources are defining it.
-Here are the most illustrative and comprehensive definitions we've found:
+Here are the most illustrative and comprehensive definitions I'vefound:

 The definitions tend to underscore several myths centred around the "automation" part.
 Let's break down some of those myths:

-When automating marketing, it's easy to apply a "one size fits all" approach and send for example a series of standardised but seemingly personal sales emails to a person who probably didn't want it, expect it and can see right through it.
+When automating marketing, it's easy to apply a "one size fits all" approach and send for example a series of standardised but seemingly personal sales emails to a person who probably didn't want them, expect them and can see right through them.
 This type of "fake personalisation" is counter-productive, but marketing automation per se isn't responsible for the poor execution.
 Instead, done right, marketing automation will enable marketers to adapt based on an individual's specific user profile.

 For example, you can alter the messaging to say "Hi Anna, would you like to book a meeting with one of our experts?" when Anna is identified by name, is a qualified lead, and her company is on the list of target accounts.
 For unknown or unqualified contacts, the messaging is more generic and adapted to the earlier stages of the funnel to avoid the "fake personalisation" trap.

 Ultimately, marketing (and sales) should generate more revenue for your company.
-The focus of marketing needs to be to drive traffic to our .com/.xx, convert that traffic into leads and (assist sales in) closing those leads into customers.
-Where marketing automation makes a difference is the conversion and closure stages of this process.
+The focus of marketing needs to be to drive traffic to our .com/.xx, convert that traffic into leads, and assist sales in closing those leads into customers.
+Where marketing automation makes a difference is in the conversion and closure stages of this process.

-In the conversion and closure stages, focus from the company's perspective is moving leads from the top of the marketing funnel through to being sales-ready leads (a.k.a.
+In the conversion and closure stages, the focus from the company's perspective is moving leads from the top of the marketing funnel through to being sales-ready leads (a.k.a.
 Sales Qualified Leads, SQLs) at the bottom of the funnel.
-Prospects that have shown interest in our brand receive targeted content and messages designed first to build trust, and then conviction that we are the preferred choice.
-Marketing automation helps guide the prospect from first interest through to the sales process (and with coordination between marketing and sales can assist during the sales process too).
+Prospects that have shown interest in our brand receive targeted content and messages designed first to build trust, and then create conviction that we are the preferred choice.
+Marketing automation helps guide the prospect from the first point of interest through to the sales process (and with coordination between marketing and sales, it can assist during the sales process too).

 Want to know more?
 Through our marketing automation guide: what, why, when and how to use it you'll find much more to read!